-Despite the critique the policy of entry and monthly fees received in the parliament only in 2007 after an internal committee of MOLSA was convened to examine this issue the director general of MOLSA had adopted a recommendation that parents should not be demanded to pay monthly fees for their child who resides in a public residential facility.
-In 2011, the comptroller discovered that the largest body running hostels for autistic adults, Alut, was still charging parents mandatory monthly fees of 1200NIS (approximately 350$; Comptroller annual report, 2012, p.932-933).
-This sum, it should be noted, was paid in addition to the entire disability stipend of the autistic individual and the monthly budget provided for each tenant by MOSLA.
-Alut who repeatedly claimed along the years to be the representative of the autistic community knowingly continued to employ this discriminative policy, even when it was done against formal regulations.
-While the situation today is different and monthly fees are not mandatory, entry fees although not demanded can “buy” a place in a “quality” residential facility, as some interviewees had testified.
+The criticisms of the entry policy and the monthly fees being received in Knesset only in 2007, after an internal committee of MOLSA was convened to examine this issue, the director general of MOLSA adopted a recommendation that parents should not be required to pay monthly fees for their children who reside in public residential facilities.
+In 2011, the State Comptroller discovered that the largest body running hostels for autistic adults, Alut, was still charging parents mandatory monthly fees of NIS1200 (approximately $350; State Comptroller Annual Report, 2012, pp. 932–933).
+This sum, it should be noted, was paid in addition to the entire disability stipend of the autistic individual and the monthly budget provided for each resident by MOSLA.
+Alut, which has ceaselessly claimed over the years to be the representative of the entire autistic community, knowingly continued to employ this discriminative policy, even when it was forbidden by formal regulations.
+While the situation today is different, and monthly fees are not mandatory, entry fees, although not demanded, can secure a place in a quality residential facility, as some interviewees testified.

-An additional issue that causes discrimination of autistics from families with less resources is the vague acceptance procedures.
-Although not formalized, from the interviews it appears that the scarcity in “high-quality” residential facilities which is a biproduct of the entry fees policy, result in search and acceptance practices that discriminate individuals with less resources.
-Hila, for instance, a sister of two autistic adults, described in her interview:
+An additional issue that causes discrimination against autistic people from families with fewer resources is the vague acceptance procedures.
+Although not formalized, from the interviews, it appears that the scarcity of places in “high-quality” residential facilities, which is a biproduct of the entry fees policy, results in practices that discriminate against individuals with fewer resources.
+Hila, for example, a sister of two autistic adults, described in her interview:

-I needed to put tones of efforts so my brother [with lower cognitive abilities] will be accepted to the place he [currently] resides.
-And… A family that don’t have enough energy, time, resources, to take someone [a social worker] privately, as far as I know need to wait for many years, I mean this is a miracle he got accepted […] if not this [institution] he would be hospitalized […] You need to be healthy in this state or healthy or have a lot of money (Hila, a sister of two autistic adults)
+I needed to put in tons of effort so my brother [with lower cognitive abilities] could be accepted to the place where he [currently] resides.
+And a family that doesn’t have enough energy, time, or resources, to take on someone [a social worker] privately, as far as I know, needs to wait for many years.
+I mean, it is a miracle he got accepted […] if it were not for this [institution], he would be hospitalized […] You need to be healthy in this country: either healthy or have a lot of money (Hila, a sister of two autistic adults).